split-banner-image

 What is HER2-Positive Breast Cancer?

 HER2 positive breast cancer is a type of breast cancer that tests positive for a protein called human epidermal growth factor receptor 2 (HER2).
-An excess amount of HER2 promotes the growth of this type of breast cancer.
+This protein promotes the growth of cancer cells.

-HER2-positive breast cancer tends to be a faster growing form of breast cancer compared with HER2 negative disease.
-Despite this, it often responds very well to available treatments.
-HER2-positive breast cancer can either be hormone-receptor (HR) positive or negative.
+HER2-positive breast cancer tends to grow faster compared with HER2 negative ones.
+However, they often respond well to treatments specifically designed for HER2-positive cancers.
+These cancers can either be hormone-receptor (HR) positive or negative.

 How Common is HER2-Positive Breast Cancer?

-Around 15-20% of all breast cancers are HER2-positive.
-It’s more common for younger, pre-menopausal, women to be diagnosed with HER2-positive disease.
+Around 15-20% of all types of breast cancers are HER2-positive.
+It is more common in younger, pre-menopausal women.

 What are the Symptoms of HER2-Positive Breast Cancer?